fybrik/fybrik/site/docs/tasks/using-opa.md

 ## Using a configmap YAML

-1. Create a configmap with a Rego policy and a `openpolicyagent.org/policy=rego` label in the `m4d-system` namespace:
+1. Create a configmap with a Rego policy and a `openpolicyagent.org/policy=rego` label in the `fybrik-system` namespace:
     ```yaml
     apiVersion: v1
     kind: ConfigMap
     metadata:
       name: <policy-name>
-      namespace: m4d-system
+      namespace: fybrik-system
       labels:
         openpolicyagent.org/policy: rego
     data: